-Below are questions submitted by UTU local secretary/treasurers, along with answers provided by the General Secretary and Treasurer and others at the UTU International.
-If you would like to submit a question to the office of the General Secretary and Treasurer, click here.
+Below are questions submitted by UTU local secretary/treasurers, along with answers provided by the SMART TD President’s Department and others at SMART TD headquarters.
+If you would like to submit a question to the President’s department, click here.

 Question: We have had a recent election to fill some vacancies for our officers.
 As I am new to this position, I have not had to deal with this issue before.
 Is there a protocol for informing the International of these officers?
 Is there anyone in particular I should send a complete list to in order to ensure that the International has a complete updated list of all officers?
 And, what information besides the position and the officer’s name does the International need?
 June 25, 2010

 Answer: This is in response to your letter dated June 25, 2010, regarding recent elections to fill vacancies, and the proper protocol for advising this office of the results.
-Be advised Article 57 of the UTU Constitution includes the following at lines 107-110: ”Locals must, following each election of officers or succession to office, promptly notify the General Secretary and Treasurer, interested General Chairpersons, and State, and District, and Provincial Legislative Boards of the names and addresses of the new officers.”
+Be advised Article 21B, Section 57 of the SMART Constitution includes the following: “Locals must, following each election of officer or succession to office, promptly notify the President Transportation Division, General Secretary-Treasurer, interested General Chairpersons, and State and District Legislative Boards of the names and addresses of the new officers.”

 You can send such notification, and a complete listing of officers, to: firstname.lastname@example.org